-As a kid, I grew up watching my dad using his Swiss army knife for a multitude of different things from gutting a fish, all the way to opening the frustratingly difficult plastic packaging that is the scourge of the impatient & elderly alike!
+As a kid, I grew up watching my dad using his Swiss army knife for many different things, from gutting a fish to opening the frustratingly difficult plastic packaging that is the scourge of the impatient & elderly alike!

 Cue a lot of blood and tears!

-Ever since that moment, I have been fascinated by the sharpness of Victorinox knives and just how easily they can cut through things, including my thumb!
+Ever since that moment, I have been fascinated by the sharpness of these knives and just how easily they can cut through things, including my thumb!

 You may be wondering what this has to do with this set, right?

-Well the point I am trying to get across is that they are really high quality knives and are sometimes a bit typecast in the role of small utility knife.
+I am trying to get across that they are high-quality knives and are sometimes a bit typecast in a small utility knife’s role.

 If you have ever heard of the famous Swiss army knife, then you will know what Victorinox does.